ab492/Writing/published/how-to-build-a-smart-thermostat-part-2/how-to-build-a-smart-thermostat-part-2.md

 ### Conclusion

 That's the second piece of the puzzle solved.
-This, along with the work covered in the first post [INSERT LINK] means we have two independent parts of a thermostat: the ability to control a boiler and the ability to fetch the temperature.
+This, along with the work covered in the [first post](/posts/published/how-to-build-a-smart-thermostat-part-1) means we have two independent parts of a thermostat: the ability to control a boiler and the ability to fetch the temperature.

 In the final post, we'll tie these together to make a functioning system and add smart home integration.